gioui/giouiorg/content/doc/architecture/drawing.md

 <pre style="min-height: 100px" data-run="wasm" data-pkg="architecture" data-args="draw-paint" data-size="200x100"></pre>

+The `defer`ed line is only deferring the `.Pop()` operation at the end, so we push a rectangular clipping area, set the color to red with `paint.ColorOp`, and then instruct Gio to paint the current area with the current color with `paint.PaintOp`.

 ## Offset

 Operation [`op.TransformOp`](https://gioui.org/op#TransformOp) translates the position of the operations that come after it.